Serving

 Lemon Juice

-1. Trim the GREEN BEANS tip and tail, but leave whole.
+1. Trim the BEANS tip and tail, but leave whole.

-2. Peel the POTATO and cut lengthwise into matchsticks less than 1/4 inch square.
-Keep in water to which a little citric acid or lemon juice has been added until they are needed.
+2. Peel the POTATOES and cut lengthwise into matchsticks less than 1/4 inch square.
+Keep in cold water until needed (see Note-4).

-3. Crush GARLIC and chop fine, crumble RED CHILIS, mix.
+3. Crush GARLIC and chop fine.
+Crumble CHILIS.
+Mix.

 4. Squeeze LEMON JUICE.

-7. Heat the Oil and stir in Mustard Seeds.
-When the seeds are mostly popped, stir in the Garlic Mix until garlic starts to color, then stir in Green Beans and Potatoes until coated with oil.
-Fry them for about 6 minutes, over moderate heat to prevent burning.
+2. Heat the Oil and stir in Mustard Seeds.
+When the seeds are mostly popped, stir in the Garlic Mix until garlic just starts to color, then stir in Green Beans and Potatoes until coated with oil.
+Fry them for about 5 minutes, keeping heat moderate to prevent burning.
 Turn them just a few times.

 NOTES:

-2. Chilis: The common Chilis Japones will give a just noticeable heat.
+The common Chilis Japones will give a just noticeable heat.
 I use Arbols for a bit hotter.
-For more detail see my Chili Page.
+For details see our Chili Page.

-3. Mustard Oil: Mustard oil can be found in markets serving Indian communities and, due to lack of FDA certification for this type of oil is almost always labeled "for massage use only".
-If you don't have it, use olive pomace, rice bran, peanut, or pure olive oil (not virgin) and add 1/4 t dried mustard powder along with the water.
+Mustard oil will provide the true authentic flavor.
+It can be found in markets serving Indian communities.
+Due to lack of FDA certification for this type of oil (for reasons no longer considered valid), it is always labeled "for massage use only" (usually in fine print).
+For details see our Mustard Oil page.
+If you don't have it, use pure olive (not virgin), rice bran, peanut, or similar and add 1/4 t dried mustard powder along with the water.

 ©Andrew Grygus - ajg@aaxnet.com - Linking to and non-commercial use of this page is permitted.